hjt523/QA_DevOps_Final_Project/README.md

 ## Brief

-We were required to plan, design and implement a solution for automating the development workflows and deployments of the application below.
-As part of our final deliverable you will need to discuss the project in a presentation and demonstrate these workflows.
-We were required to choose DevOps technologies that we thought best suited the task at hand and to configure an automated deployment to a cloud service.
+We were required to plan, design and implement a solution for automating the development workflows and deployments of a third-party application.
+As part of our final deliverable we will discuss the project in a presentation and demonstrate these workflows.
+We were given flexibilty to choose the technologies that would be used in order to achieve the minimum viable product.

 Our roles for the project were the following:
 * Scrum master - Tom